prisma-collective/docs/content/processes/evaluation/3. Resources & Evidence/c. Accra ALJ Case Study/d. Accra ALJ Sponsorships.md

 ## **From Rankings to Resource Allocation**

 Crucially, this entire process was not just an academic exercise.
-The final, weighted rankings were used to directly inform the **distribution of the prize money**, ensuring that resources flowed toward the teams that demonstrated the most value according to the very criteria the community itself had established11.
+The final, weighted rankings were used to directly inform the **distribution of the prize money**, ensuring that resources flowed toward the teams that demonstrated the most value according to the very criteria the community itself had established.

 By integrating co-created values, multi-source data, and advanced analytical tools, our ranking process provides a robust and defensible methodology for understanding and rewarding contribution in complex, emergent systems.